 Conservation and restoration

-The Jackfield Conservation Studio has undertaken work for English Heritage, The National Trust, The Railway Heritage Trust, as well as many local authorities, museums and architects.
+The Jackfield Conservation Studio has undertaken work for Historic England, The National Trust, The Railway Heritage Trust, The Churches Conservation Trust as well as many local authorities, museums and architects.

 The Jackfield Conservation Studio has long experience is practical conservation and restoration of architectural tile schemes, these have been many and varied, including the restoration of one of the 1930’s Boots & Co. factory buildings in Beeston, Nottingham, the refurbishment of two large tiled garden pavilions in Worcestershire, as well as the conservation and recreation of Pugin’s original tiling schemes in both houses of the Palace of Westminster.

 The company also worked at The Royal Courts of Justice, London, which involved the consolidation and conservation of original tiling, as well as the splendidly frivolous gentleman’s lavatories on the Isle of Bute, and, of course, the famous Harrods Food Hall scheme.

 For enquiries concerning conservation consultancy contact: Lesley Durbin